acarpenter314/GuessTheCard_CPP/README.md

 This is a pure-logic version of my C# WinForms card game.
 The original C# version uses a sprite sheet to render card graphics.
 For this C++ sample, I intentionally focused on gameplay logic to keep the code portable, readable, and easy to review.

+Development Note:
+Although C++ was the first programming language I learned, this C++ version of Guess the Card was created last.
+After building the Kotlin (Android) and C# versions, I revisited C++ with more experience and modern coding practices.
+This version represents a refined, cleaner implementation of the same game logic, showing how my approach has evolved across languages and platforms.

 ## Features